 A pending resolution?

-“This has been an extraordinarily lengthy proceeding,” she said.
+“This has been an extraordinarily lengthy proceeding,” Ward said in an interview earlier this year.

 Interestingly, both sides agree on this point: the dispute may reduce property values or their ability to sell their homes.